Sending Trading Signals

 }

-array.
+The above JSON example shows a single signal in the `orderchain` array.
 Please read the next section to understand how to fully utilize this new integration.

-Understanding the orderchain
+## Understanding the `orderchain` Array

-array, even if you are only sending a single command.
+Our new signal system requires signal commands to be sent in the `orderchain` array, even if you are only sending a single command.
 We can now offer supremely advanced capabilities by offering the capability to chain orders together.
 We have provided some simple examples below.

-Single Signal Post Example
+### Single Signal Post Example

-The following example shows the user sending a single signal in the orderchain
+The following example shows the user sending a single signal in the `orderchain` array to close all open positions.

 {